Here, we look at some who stepped away to follow other pursuits

 Achievements: Two-time European Tour winner and runner-up at the 2012 USPGA Championship

 The story: Two years after picking up a cheque for €750,000 for his second place finish to Rory McIlroy in the 2012 USPGA Championship, Englishman David Lynn had retired.
 “That cheque was already spent before I’d won it,” Lynn recalled with enthusiasm.
 “The month before I’d bought 14 flats in Lancashire and I’d also bought the home where I’m living now, so I’d had quite a spend!
-He now owns 35 properties and hasn’t given up on the idea of playing on the Senior Tour one day.
+He now owns 35 properties but hasn’t given up on the idea of playing on the Senior Tour one day.

 Golf course architect